-On July 1, 2016, the Orchestra entered into an "In-Residence Ensemble Agreement" with Elgin Community College (College).
+On July 1, 2022, the Orchestra entered into an "In-Residence Ensemble Agreement" with Elgin Community College (College) and is included in occupancy and rental on the statements of functional expenses.
 This agreement outlines the office space, rehearsal space, and the use of percussion and other equipment that the College is willing to provide to the Orchestra, and what actions the Orchestra must provide the College in return.
-The total value of the services provided by the College was \$206,825 for the years ended June 30, 2022 and 2021.
+The total value of the services provided by the College was \$206,825 for the years ended June 30, 2023 and 2022.

 The Orchestra was provided marketing and design services at no cost.
-Based on current market rates for these services, the Orchestra would have paid \$12,156 and \$4,766 for the years ended June 30, 2022 and 2021, respectively.
+Based on current market rates for these services, the Orchestra would have paid \$0 and \$12,156 for the years ended June 30, 2023 and 2022, respectively.